QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-creating-repository.md

 #### Github and Bitbucket
 So you decided to put your repositories on this platform.
-There is nothing fancy here, after preparing the repository in your local machine, you can make it as git repository like usual.
+There is nothing complicated here if you are already familiar with git.
+After preparing the repository in your local machine, you can make it as git repository like usual.
 In general, you can do:

 ```
 cd <repository root>
 git init
+git add .
+git commit -m "Created a cool repository for cool users."
+git remote add origin <remote repository URL>
-git push
+git push origin master
 ```

+Note that right now you need to use branch ```master``` for your repository.

 #### Local File System
 Well, this one is even simpler.
 After preparing the repository, you can use